RasmusAChr/PDF2Images/README.md

 Toggle the option on to generate headers for each image based on pdf page analysis.
 This feature is in beta and might not work as expected with some pdf files.
 I am working on settings to control the how aggresive the header exctraction is.

+### Header size
+Choose the size of the header to be inserted above each image.
+You can select the following options: `h1`, `h2`, `h3`,`h4`,`h5`.

+### Header extraction sensitivity
+Adjust the sensitivity of the header extraction algorithm.
+Increase this value if headers are not being detected correctly.
+Lower the value if non-headers are mistakenly being detected as headers.
+The default is set to 1.2.

 ### Optional Line Between Images
 You can toggle the option to include or exclude an empty line beneath each image.